Trails of Silver Springs

 Silver Springs Trail

-Wildlife viewing is plentiful on the Sandhill Trail.
+Wildlife viewing is plentiful on the Sandhill loop.
 You might catch a glance of a Sherman’s fox squirrel, gopher tortoise, white-tailed deer or wild turkey among the longleaf pines.

 Walk along the riverfront on the park’s paved sidewalks.
 Stroll the paths through new and historic gardens.
-Discover the rock garden, the camellia garden, the Osceola garden, the reflection garden, and the wildflower garden.
+Discover the rock garden, the camellia garden, the Osceola garden, the reflection garden and the wildflower garden.
 Take a moment to slow down and rest on the park’s many benches, rocking chairs and picnic tables as you soak in the tranquility around you.

 Roam the trails and paths of Silver Springs State Park and experience nature’s beauty.